David Leuschen is the Co-Founder and Senior Managing Director of Riverstone Holdings

 , along with Riverstone co-founder Pierre Lapeyre, for the second consecutive year.

 Outside of his business endeavors, Mr. Leuschen, as a third generation Montana native, spends as much time as possible with his family on Switchback Ranch, his ranching business centered in the northern Rocky Mountains of Montana and Wyoming near the northeast corner of Yellowstone Park.
 On the ranch there are two primary businesses: one of the area’s top commercial beef businesses and an outfitting and dude ranching company that provides interested parties with the opportunity to hunt some of the country’s top big game animals and enjoy traditional dude ranching activities.
 David is also a dedicated philanthropist.
 In 1998 he founded the David M. Leuschen Charitable Foundation

 to support local ranching communities and open space preservation in Montana and Wyoming and is an active supporter of his alma mater, Dartmouth College.
 Over the years, David has dedicated both his time and knowledge to the arts, supporting music and public radio and serving as a contributor and funder to a number of films and documentaries.

 Skiing has historically played an important role in David’s life, having learned the sport at an early age in his home state of Montana.
 The skiing programs were one of the major reasons David chose Dartmouth for his undergraduate work; more recently, Mr. Leuschen has become a co-owner of The Red Lodge International Summer Ski Race Camp, providing summer race instruction to high school, college, and national team level skiers high in the Beartooth mountains near Switchback Ranch.
 Additionally, he is one of the owners of Big Sky Investment Holdings, the major owner of real estate within the 4 mountain ski area complex of Big Sky, Moonlight Basin, Spanish Peaks, and the Yellowstone Club, comprising the largest combined skiing complex in North America.
+David is also part owner of Red Lodge Mountain Resort in Montana.
 Mr. Leuschen is a member of the executive committee and board of the U.S. Olympic and Paralympic Foundation, which seeks to contribute to the fundraising success of the U.S. Olympic Team.